kevinyamauchi/didactic-octo-waddle/docs/blog/posts/python_vscode_uv.md

 - It is super fast.
 I was skeptical that the speed would really matter, but it really is so much faster that it changes they way that I use environments.
 When they only take a few seconds to build, I can create and throw them away at will.
 - I like that you can write the requirements run a script in the header and then just run it with `uv run`.
 For scientific research, this is really handy because I write a lot of scripts I think are a one-off and then I want to run them again later.
 I no longer have to try and remember which environment I ran the script in.
+- Almost all of the metadata used by `uv` is standard Python metadata so you you aren't locked in to their ecosystem.
 - I like that you can specify sources for dependencies that can depend on the platform you are installing the package on.
 For hardware accelerated libraries (e.g., `torch`) this seems like it could be a way to simplify installation for the end user.
 Let's see how it goes...

 ## Why Visual Studio Code?